minio/docs/source/operations/monitoring/collect-minio-metrics-using-prometheus.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 MinIO by default requires authentication for requests made to the metrics
 endpoints.
-While step is not required for MinIO deployments started with
+While this step is not required for MinIO deployments started with
 :envvar:`MINIO_PROMETHEUS_AUTH_TYPE` set to ``"public"``, you can still use the
 command output for retrieving a Prometheus ``scrape_configs`` entry.